lintol/user-documentation/source/includes/_overview.md

 Doorstep is a CLI component of Lintol that runs the validation processors against the data provided.
 It can be operated via the command line as a standalone process or be integrated with the Lintol UI and Capstone components to provide a fully featured web application.

 Doorstep creates data validation jobs by combining a data source with a validation script in a virtual environment that can be run in a single or multi threaded process.
-Standalone Doorstep will receive paramters for the script and data source and run a job in single threaded process.
+Standalone Doorstep will receive parameters for the script and data source and run a job in single threaded process.

 Doorstep requires Python 3.4 or higher, geos package and virtualenv which can be installed using pip3.
 Here are the steps to run Doorstep as a standalone process from the command line.